 - Prepare three 8 inch cake pans by greasing them and placing parchment paper circles on the bottom.

-- Add the hot coffee, mix well.
+- Add the hot coffee, beat well, but do not over mix.

 - Allow the cakes to cool before filling and frosting.